fankes/fankes/project-maintenance-plan/README.md

 ![Basic Status](https://img.shields.io/badge/Basic%20Status-Maintenance%20Stopped%20(Deprecated)-red?style=for-the-badge)

 This project has been deprecated and is no longer maintained.
 Please do not use it again.
-Welcome to learn about the brand new [KavaRef](#kavaref) project.
+Welcome to learn about the brand-new [KavaRef](#kavaref) project.

 ### [moshi-companion](https://github.com/HighCapable/moshi-companion)